-Listed below are some Dreamtime stories that give us some fascinating insights into Australian Aboriginal culture.
-For an in-depth understanding of this topic, click on the ‘read more’ button to be directed to our articles below.
+Listed below are some Aboriginal Dreamtime stories that give us fascinating insights into Indigenous Australian culture.
+To learn more about this interesting topic, click on the ‘read more’ button to be directed to our article below.

 This story is located in the extremely dry and remote areas of Puyurru and Pirlinyarnu.
 Aboriginal people had to find their water in soakages beneath the seemingly dry creek beds.

 Karen is captivating audiences all over the world with her delightful depictions of Ngatijirri Jukurrpa (Budgerigar Dreaming) and the birds and animals that live around Yuendumu.